Alric/scheduler-test-project/README.md

 ## Configuration

 A JSON file storing a configuration for each city is used to configure costs.
 In a practical application, these data would likely be in a largely-static database or other similar format.
 JSON was chosen here to reduce the package footprint for the codebase.

 ## Evaluation

 The evaluation sets will build with the solution and be stored in the `Sets` subdirectory.
 These consist of four JSON files, one for each exemplar problem.
 These exemplar problems have been validated against hand computation according to the given spec.

+## Architectural Decisions

+The `Costs` and `Project` classes are essentially data container classes.
+A standard object was used to simplify JSON serialization/deserialization without implementing custom converters, which is inappropriately complex for the scale of this project.

+Acceptable failure behavior w is not specificed, so rather than manage exceptions inside the static `Scheduler` class, exceptions are caught in `main` and an error message is output.
+The program will continue through all input cases, however.